SovietModernism/slavic-comparator/README.md

 * **SlavicComparatorGUI.py** — program's main part

-* **SlavicComparatorFunctions.py** — module keeping all the functions which don't directly interact with Tkinter (only through the main part)
+* **SlavicComparatorAdditional.py** — module keeping all the stuff which doesn't directly interact with Tkinter (only through the main part)

 * **/console_version** — folder keeping console versions of the program.
 Might be easier to use them in terms of debug, also work a bit faster